WellyG00/active-directory-homelab/README.md

 ## Step 1: Virtual Machine Setup

 I created two virtual machines in VMware to simulate a small business IT environment.
-The first VM, DC01, runs Windows Server 2025 and acts as the domain controller.
-The second VM, CLIENT01, runs Windows 10/11 and acts as an end-user workstation that will join the domain.
+DC01 runs Windows Server 2025 and acts as the domain controller.
+CLIENT01 runs Windows 10/11 and acts as a client workstation that joins the domain.

 ![VM Setup](screenshots/01-vm-setup.png)